Last Updated on

 Label: best for pedalboard use

 Here is another product that’s worthy of your money.
-The Donner noise gate pedal has two different modes, with hard and soft effects of noise reduction.
+The Donneis a noise reduction pedal and it has two different modes, with hard and soft effects of noise reduction.
 There is a knob that allows you to set the noise threshold, from -70 to +10DB.

 The case is made with aluminum alloy, and have a nice green finish, which is definitely a plus compared to the other models which are typically black or white.
 In order to enjoy this pedal for many years to come, it’s important to abide by the instructions given by the manufacturer.
 That requires keeping the pedal away from high humidity, but also from temperatures that are too low or too high.